 Rava idli is popular breakfast food.
 Moreover, This combination is originated in the tiffin centres of Karnataka.
 Moreover, here Rava means semolina and idli are steamed cakes.
 I had learnt this recipe when posted to Hyderabad by one of my Karnataka friends.
 I had learnt other variations like Rice Idli, Oats idli, Ragi Idli and different types of other dishes like plain dosa, Rava dosa, uttapam and sambhar Wada etc.

 Rava idli is steamed cakes made with semolina, yoghurt, spices, veggies and leavening agent.
 Moreover, It is made by mixing ghee roasted Rava (sooji) with various ingredients.
 Including curd (yoghurt), spices, herbs, cashews, water and a leavening agent like baking soda or eno (fruit salt) to make a nice batter of medium consistency.

-Other than potato sagu Rava idli goes best with few chutneys and podies.
-In-fact, i love idli dipped in ghee.
+Other than potato sagu Rava idli goes best with a few chutneys and podies.
+In fact, I love idli dipped in ghee.